rmsrosa/random_notes/docs/src/generative/simple_score_matching.md

 ### Extending the score function from Distributions.jl

 The distributions and their PDF are obtained from the [JuliaStats/Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package.
 The score function is also implemented in [JuliaStats/Distributions.jl](https://github.com/JuliaStats/Distributions.jl) as `gradlogpdf`, but only for some distributions.
-Since we are interested on Gaussian mixtures, we do some *pirating* and extend `Distributions.gradlogpdf` to `MixtureModels` as follows.
+Since we are interested on Gaussian mixtures, we do some *pirating* and extend `Distributions.gradlogpdf` to *univariate* `MixtureModels` as follows.

 ```@example simplescorematching
 function Distributions.gradlogpdf(d::UnivariateMixture, x::Real)